Terms that a Buyer of Business Telephone Systems Should

 Digital

 In displays it is used for the direct readout of digits.
-In recording
+In recording or computing

-or computing it is the use of binary code to represent information.
+it is the use of binary code to represent information.

 DISA

 Direct Inward System Access.
-A person can call into the phone system
+A person can call into the phone system and access

-and access its various features without operator assistance.
-This can
+its various features without operator assistance.
+This can include, but is not

-include, but is not limited to, making long distance calls or calling
+limited to, making long distance calls or calling another extension on the same

 GO TO TOP OF PAGE